Donate

 Meetings of states parties

-Germany attended as an observer the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Germany observed the first meeting of states parties to the TPNW in 2022.
 This was in line with the terms of an agreement struck by three political parties in 2021 for the formation of a new coalition government.

 “Without any doubt, the first meeting of states parties to the TPNW is seen as a major event in nuclear disarmament diplomacy,” Germany said in Vienna.